-The NXP Smart Card Controller P5CC037V0A with specific IC Dedicated Software are integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [9, 2.1].
-The complete hardware description and the complete instruction set of the TOE is to be found in the Data Sheet [12] and other guidance documents delivered to the customer, see table 2.
+The S3CC9LC 16-bit RISC Microcontroller for Smart Card, Revision 2 is integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
+A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [9, chapter 2.1].
+The complete hardware description and the complete instruction set of the TOE is to be found in guidance documents delivered to the customer, see table 2.